RCODI/rcodi-blog/content/home/about.md

   css_style: ''
   css_class: ''
 ---
-The Research Center for Open Digital Innovation (RCODI) is an interdisciplinary hub for scholars and thinkers alike who aspire to advance theories and technologies for open digital innovation.RCODI is pioneering the emerging field of innovation.
+The Research Center for Open Digital Innovation (RCODI) is an interdisciplinary hub for scholars and thinkers alike who aspire to advance theories and technologies for open digital innovation.

 Today digitial technologies have transformed the process and the outcome of innovation.
 More decentralized innovation ecosystems have emerged in which a diverse set of actors co-create novel solutions to solve complex problems in areas such healthcare, regional development, financial services, and smart manufacturing.

+RCODI is pioneering the emerging field of innovation.